[updated Sep 22, 2021]

+Your first point of call should be the Post Office.
+Whether you’re receiving bills, subscriptions or packages from friends, you want to make sure that they’re ending up in the right place.
 Notify the post office of your change of address and they can arrange to have any mail that is accidentally sent to your old address redirected to your new address.
-You can redirect your mail online and choose whether you would like it redirected for 1, 3, 6 or 12 months here.
+Luckily the process is very simple.
+You can redirect your mail online and choose whether you would like it redirected for 1, 3, 6 or 12 months.

 - Queensland – https://www.tmr.qld.gov.au/

 - Western Australia – https://www.transport.wa.gov.au/

 - Tasmania – https://www.stategrowth.tas.gov.au/